 The sound of loved ones’ voices can be incredibly soothing to babies, and now they can listen even if you can’t be in the room.
 There are speakers on the market, which also serve as white noise machines, that can record your voice with special messages, lullabies or even a full story.
 Check out Soundbub Portable Bluetooth Speaker and White Noise Machine (soundbub.com; $39.99), Star Recordable Plush (hallmark.com; $20) and Three Sheep Recordable White Noise Machine (amazon.com; $12)

 Kids love a space they can decorate on their own.
 So, what do they really want for their room?
 A poster of the Eiffel Tower?
 A rug featuring their favorite sport?
 Go and find that special item.
+As you explore different styles of girls beds, you’ll uncover options that cater to every taste and preference.
+From whimsical canopy beds that transport them to a fairytale world to sleek and modern designs that reflect their contemporary sensibilities, the variety of choices ensures that their room isn’t just a space, but a true extension of their individuality.

 Charity gift cards